with Christine and John Valters Paintner

 - Weekly reflections on scripture from John Valters Paintner

-- Seven (7) mp3 podcasts of Christine leading you through the guided meditations in the book.
+- Seven (7) mp3 recordings of Christine leading you through the guided meditations in the book.

-- Please note: You will need to purchase a copy of Christine's book to accompany the class directly from a bookseller.
+- Please note: You will need to purchase a copy of Eyes of the Heart: Photography as a Christian Contemplative Practice to accompany the class directly from a bookseller.
 A copy is not included in the registration fee.
 Currently it is available to order on Amazon and Barnes and Noble.

 This has been a wonderful course, and I have found the balance of it to be just right.
 Three thought provoking emails each week, plus the book for between times, gave me a structure that wasn't overwhelming, and an extra day to think things through after each email.
 The members' forum has been a rich resource, sometimes moving me to tears, others making me laugh aloud, many intriguing and always deeply contemplative.
 The wonder of sharing in this way, through word and image has brought so much awareness, and many many treasures.
 I also found the discernment process of receiving/choosing three photographs per week, to be an added value - it really made you think even more deeply.

 I was often challenged by the reflective exercises, and sometimes thought I couldn't 'do' them, but the more I thought about them, the greater their value became.
 Therein lay the transformative factor.
 Thank you so much, Christine, from the bottom of my heart, for such a transformative, wise, and beautiful course. -Caroline Moore

 Through these seven weeks, I have found your book and accompanying emails to be a most helpful resource which I will continue to use as a reference for this spiritual practice.
 I had a sense as soon as I saw the offering on your website that it was a desire I started to explore some years ago.
 So I am most grateful that you brought your scholarship and gifts together in creating this treasure.
 I appreciated the gentle structure of covering the material and the limit of three photos a week.